Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 I love a versatile destination, and if that’s what you crave, Mt.
 Hood and its surroundings fit the bill.
 You’ve got the more urban vibe of Portland mixed with the lush Willamette Valley, and of course the gorgeous backdrop of Mt.
 Hood—a glacier-covered dormant volcano.
 Here’s how to make the most of your trip here in any season.

 The Wooden Shoe Tulip Farm is a springtime must.
 With tulips exploding over 40 sprawling acres, Mt.
-Hood and the fact that everyone speaks English may be your only markers that you’re still in the USA and not Holland.
-From late March through April, the farm celebrates Tulip Fest, complete with pony rides, cow tours, fun runs, food, wine tasting (made Wooden Shoe’s estate grown grapes), hot air balloon rides and more.
+Hood and the fact that everyone speaks English may be the only markers that you’re still in the USA and not Holland.
+From late March through April, the farm celebrates Tulip Fest, complete with pony rides, cow tours, fun runs, food, wine tasting (made from Wooden Shoe’s estate-grown grapes), hot air balloon rides, and more.

 Drop your bags at Wonser Woods, a 622-acre farm located in the foothills of the Cascade Mountain range near Estacada.

 Owned and operated by Mark and Jean Wonser since 1990, the estate recently underwent a renovation that now includes a beautiful B&B. Each room is unique, offering a variety of mountain views, farm fields, and Portland city lights.
 The majority of this stunning farm is forested and available to guests for fishing, riding, and hiking.

 I love Oregon in the summer.
 The weather is absolutely perfect—not oppressively hot and humid, making it perfect for hiking and biking.
 I vacationed here in August of 2017 with my husband and kids, and we decided to bundle our rental car, hotel and “dining options.”
 Yep, we rented an RV.